mbourgey/EBI_cancer_workshop_SNV/README.md

 For practical reasons we subsampled the reads from the sample because running the whole dataset would take way too much time and resources.

-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
-This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.

 ### Environment setup